Sup2point0/Quarkdown/README.md

 ## Future Features

-- Update parsing engine to allow tokens to specify number of flags to expect afterwards
+- Update parsing engine to be able to store lists of flags.
 - Check if export filepaths have changed for a file, and if so, delete the artefact file.
 - Extract article title into a special `<header>` container.
 - Find a way to combine commits so that a single new deployment doesn’t result in potentially hundreds of programmatically generated commits? [^combine-commits]